hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - In `Custom template -> Release`, select the version of the export template that matches the version of your project.
 - Click `Export Project`.
 - Uncheck `Export With Debug`.
-- Optionally, after the game is packed, you can rename the extension of the game's executable binary from `.x86` to `.rpi4` to avoid confusion.
+- Optionally, after the game is packed, you can rename the extension of the game's executable binary from `.x86` to `.rpi` to avoid confusion.

 \* *Only for 32-bit binaries.*